The Greek community of Arkansas

 The famous cuisine of the country has been passed down over generations and the core dishes and ingredients haven't changed much since ancient times.
 The distinct flavor comes from using spices and herbs such as oregano, bay leaves, mint, thyme, and basil.
 Olive oil, feta cheese, baklava, and tzatziki sauce are popular Greek transports and famous dishes include dolmathes (stuffed grape leaves), soutzoukakia (Greek meatballs), gyros, and stuffed vegetables.

 Immigrants from Greece began arriving in Arkansas in the late nineteenth century with most settling in Little Rock.
-They were united by their language but also a culture that has strong ties to their Orthodox faith.
+They were united by their language but also a culture that has strong ties to their Orthodox Christian faith.

 The first Greek Orthodox Church was built in Little Rock in 1919.
 The current Annunciation Greek Orthodox Church at 1100 Napa Valley Drive in Little Rock was built in 1983 and the first Greek Food Festival took place on those grounds a year later.
 The church currently holds the largest collection of Byzantine iconography in Arkansas.

 These days, the food festival and church are home to not only the Greek community but other cultures as well including Romanian, Russian, Indian, Middle Eastern, and American.